plotly/plotly.py/doc/python/ml-regression.md

 ### Ordinary Least Square (OLS) with `plotly.express`

-This example shows how to use `plotly.express`'s `trendline` parameter to train a simply Ordinary Least Square (OLS) for predicting the tips servers will receive based on the value of the total bill.
+This example shows how to use `plotly.express`'s `trendline` parameter to train a simply Ordinary Least Square (OLS) for predicting the tips waiters will receive based on the value of the total bill.

 ```python
 import plotly.express as px